+CYBR 2210 Introduction to Cybersecurity

-CYBR 2210 CompTIA Security + 4 credits Prerequisite: CSCI 1120
+Prerequisite: CSCI 2246

 This course introduces the concepts and understanding of the field of computer security and how it relates to other areas of information technology.
 Topics include security threats, hardening systems, securing networks, cryptography and organizational security policies.